markecramer/github-slideshow/_posts/0000-01-02-markecramer.md

 layout: slide
 title: "Welcome to markecramer slide!"
 ---
-This is my awesome slide slide.
+This is my awesome slide slide. :tada:
 Use the left arrow to go back!